Committee: Power and authority

 Generally, committees are required to report to their parent body.
-Committees do not usually have the power to act independently unless the body that created it gives it such power.
+They do not usually have the power to act independently unless the body that created it gives it such power.
+Electoral accountability can affect committee activity.

-Procedures
+Formal procedures

-When a committee is formed, a chairman (or "chair" or "chairperson") is designated for the committee.
+When a committee is formed in a formal situation, such as committees in legislatures or for corporate bodies with by-laws, a chairman (or "chair" or "chairperson") is designated for the committee.
 Sometimes a vice-chairman (or similar name) is also appointed.
 It is common for the committee chairman to organize its meetings.
 Sometimes these meetings are held through videoconferencing or other means if committee members are not able to attend in person, as may be the case if they are in different parts of the country or the world.

 The chairman is responsible for running meetings.
 Duties include keeping the discussion on the appropriate subject, recognizing members to speak, and confirming what the committee has decided (through voting or by unanimous consent).
-Using Roberts Rules of Order Newly Revised (RONR), committees may follow informal procedures (such as not requiring motions if it's clear what is being discussed).
+Using Robert's Rules of Order Newly Revised (RONR), committees may follow informal procedures (such as not requiring motions if it is clear what is being discussed).
 The level of formality depends on the size and type of committee, in which sometimes larger committees considering crucial issues may require more formal processes.

 Minutes are a record of the decisions at meetings.
 They can be taken by a person designated as the secretary.
 For most organizations, committees are not required to keep formal minutes.
 However, some bodies require that committees take minutes, especially if the committees are public ones subject to open meeting laws.

 Committees may meet on a regular basis, such as weekly or more often, or meetings may be called irregularly as the need arises.
 The frequency of the meetings depends on the work of the committee and the needs of the parent body.

 When the committee completes its work, it provides the results in a report to its parent body.
 The report may include the methods used, the facts uncovered, the conclusions reached, and any recommendations.
 If the committee is not ready to report, it may provide a partial report or the assembly may discharge the committee of the matter so that the assembly can handle it.
 Also, if members of the committee are not performing their duties, they may be removed or replaced by the appointing power.
 Whether the committee continues to exist after presenting its report depends on the type of committee.
 Generally, committees established by the bylaws or the organization's rules continue to exist, while committees formed for a particular purpose go out of existence after the final report.